PocketRent/hhvm-pgsql/README.md

 By default, all the data retrieved by pg\_fetch\_\* functions are strings.
 This is the same behavior as in the standard Zend implementation.
-However, you can change this by setting the `RespectTypes` option.
+However, you can change this by setting the `TypedResults` option.

 ~~~
 PGSQL {
-  RespectTypes = false
+  TypedResults = false
 }
 ~~~